Table of contents

 - 4.8.4.2 Attributes common to

-elements- 4.8.4.2.1 Srcset attributes
+source and img elements- 4.8.4.2.1 Srcset attributes

 - 4.8.4.2.2 Sizes attributes